getlantern/browsersunbounded/README.md

 ### :nail_care::art: UI quickstart for devs

 The UI is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Then "re-wired" to build one single js bundle using [rewire](https://www.npmjs.com/package/rewire).
-The React app will bind to a custom `broflake` DOM el and render based on settings passed to the `data-features` attribute via stringified JSON:
+Then "re-wired" to build one single js bundle entry using [rewire](https://www.npmjs.com/package/rewire).
+The React app will bind to a custom `<lantern-network>` DOM el and render based on settings passed to the [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset):

 ```html
 <lantern-network